 The NYU Steinhardt Department of Music and Performing Arts Professions Orchestra Program is comprised of the NYU Symphony, NYU Philharmonia, and all-University NYU Community Orchestra.

 The NYU Symphony and Philharmonia present concerts led by world-class conductors at NYU’s Frederick Loewe Theatre and Skirball Center for the Performing Arts, as well as at off-campus venues, such as the Peter Norton Symphony Space on the Upper West Side and the Church of Saint Joseph in Greenwich Village.
-Membership in the Symphony and Philharmonia is mandatory for Instrumental Performance Majors; however, currently matriculating Non-Music Majors are eligible for membership based on audition and availability.
+Membership in the Symphony or Philharmonia is mandatory for Instrumental Performance Majors; however, currently matriculating Non-Music Majors are eligible for membership based on audition and availability.

 MPAGC-GE 2087.002 & MPAGC-UE 1087.002